Alternate Forms of Project Delivery overview

 Tips for Intern Architects reading AFPD

-Tip 1, treat AFPD as Alberta voice over CHOP framework.
+Tip 1, treat AFPD as the Alberta voice over the CHOP framework.
 CHOP gives you the national vocabulary.
-AFPD gives you which methods are common in Alberta, which are rare, and what tends to go wrong.
-The ExAC is a national exam, so anchor your answers to CHOP and use AFPD for the colour.
+AFPD tells you which methods are common in Alberta, which are rare, and what tends to go wrong.
+The ExAC is a national exam, so anchor your answers to CHOP and use AFPD for the additional perspective.

 Tip 4, watch your contract pairings.
-AFPD names the contracts indirectly.
-Drill the pairings: Design-Bid-Build with CCDC 2, Construction Management with CCDC 5A or CCDC 5B, Design-Build with CCDC 14, and Integrated Project Delivery with CCDC 30 when that appears.
+AFPD names only one contract form, RAIC Document 6 for the traditional method; it never cites CCDC documents.
+Drill the pairings from CHOP instead: Design-Bid-Build with CCDC 2, Construction Management with CCDC 5A or CCDC 5B, and Design-Build with CCDC 14.

 Tip 5, hedge on P3.
 The 2005 document lists P3 as the fourth category but does not develop it.
 If a question hinges on P3 detail, your answer should come from CHOP Chapter 6.5, not AFPD.